Splitting of Gromov-Witten Invariants with Toric Gluing Strata: Punctured invariants and the gluing formalism

-As $\wt{Q}$ is the saturation of $\wt{Q}_{p_1}\oplus_{Q}...\oplus_Q \wt{Q}_{p_{|\bS|}}$, the dual cone $\wt{Q}_{\RR}^{\vee}$ is the fiber product of cones $\wt{Q}^{\vee}_{p_1,\RR}\times_{Q^{\vee}_{\RR}}...\times_{Q^{\vee}_{\RR}} \wt{Q}^{\vee}_{p_{|\bS|,\RR}}$.
+As $\wt{Q}$ is the saturation of $\wt{Q}_{p_1}\oplus_{Q}\ldots\oplus_Q \wt{Q}_{p_{|\bS|}}$, the dual cone $\wt{Q}_{\RR}^{\vee}$ is the fiber product of cones $\wt{Q}^{\vee}_{p_1,\RR}\times_{Q^{\vee}_{\RR}}\ldots\times_{Q^{\vee}_{\RR}} \wt{Q}^{\vee}_{p_{|\bS|,\RR}}$.
 Thus, there is an isomorphism of cones $\wt{Q}_{\RR}^{\vee}\rightarrow \wt{\btau}_{\bS}$. \end{proof}

 Now we construct the idealized structure on $\wt{\fM}_{\btau}$, with which $\wt{\fM}_{\btau}$ is idealized log smooth over $B$.
-It follows from the following general construction of an idealized log structure on a logarithmic stack $M$ given a strict closed embedding $(M,\cM_M) \rightarrow (N,\cM_N)$ and an idealized log structure $\cK_N$ on $N$.
+It follows from the following general construction of an idealized log structure on a logarithmic stack $M$, { assuming there is a strict closed embedding of $(M,\cM_M) \rightarrow (N,\cM_N)$ determined by a sheaf of log ideals of $\cM_N$ and there is an idealized log structure $\cK_N$ on $N$.
+The construction is the same as the log scheme case in \cite[Prop III.1.3.4]{LogAlgebraicGeometry}. } \begin{construction} Assume there is a strict closed embedding of $(M,\cM_M$) $\rightarrow (N,\cM_N)$, such that $M$ is the closed substack of $N$ determined by the ideal generated by $\alpha_N(\cK')$, with $\cK'$ a log ideal sheaf of $\cM_N$ and $\alpha_N$ the structure morphism.
+We construct an idealized structure $\cK_M$ to be the ideal sheaf of $\cM_{M}$ generated by the pullback of $\cK'$ and $\cK_N$. \end{construction}